Living with Heart Failure

 Palliative care can also support you and your family.
 This is not the same as hospice care for the sickest patients.
 Palliative care services provide an extra layer of support for patients and families dealing with serious illness — at any stage of care.

-OHSU’s expert palliative care providers are doctors, nurses, physician assistants, chaplains and social workers.
+OHSU’s expert palliative care providers are doctors, nurses, physician associates, chaplains and social workers.
 They specialize in helping you manage pain, emotional issues and details of your medical care, including advance care planning.
 Their goal is to improve quality of life for you and your family.

 For caregivers